|$599 – $1,374||Price Range||$745 – $1,095|

 The biggest difference between these two beds is in their construction.
-Brooklyn Signature uses 6″ pocketed coils for support and Tuft & Needle uses polyurethane foam.
+The Brooklyn Signature Hybrid mattress uses 6″ pocketed coils for support and Tuft & Needle Original mattress uses polyurethane foam.
 To the average shopper, that might not mean a whole heck of a lot, but to a mattress researcher such as yourself, the support system makes all the difference.

-Given the coils, Brooklyn Signature should be your first choice of the two if you’re pushing 250 lbs, or more.
+Given the coils, Brooklyn Signature Hybrid should be your first choice of the two if you’re over 250 lbs, or more.
 As we mentioned above, it’s just a nice rule of thumb that heavier folks are better off with coil beds (in the long run) than with all-foam beds.

-As it relates to medium-size and petite sleepers, you sort of have your pick of the litter.
-You can easily sleep on Brooklyn Bedding, but Tuft & Needle will be just fine as well.
-After all, last we had check, Consumer Reports gave T&N an “Excellent” rating for durability.
+As it relates to medium-size and petite sleepers, you have your pick of the litter.
+You can easily sleep on the Brooklyn Bedding Signature Hybrid, but the Tuft & Needle Original mattress will also be fine.
+After all, last we had checked, Consumer Reports gave T&N an “Excellent” rating for durability.

 For instance, if you’re a petite side sleeper (i.e. under about 130 lbs) you might prefer how extra plush the Soft model is.
 But let’s say you’re a 200 lbs back sleeper, the Medium model might work, but the best option is the Firm model.